 (place figure 4 here)

 Figure 1.
 Chaperone activity of HdeB at acidic pH.
-0.5 &#181;M MDH was incubated in pre-warmed buffer D at the indicated pH in the absence or presence of 12.5 &#181;M HdeB for 360 sec at 43&#176;C. The pH of the samples was then raised to pH 7 (as indicated by the asterisk) by addition of 0.16 – 0.34 volume 2 M unbuffered K2HPO4, MDH aggregation was measured for an additional 440 sec by monitoring light scattering at 350 nm at neutral pH (blue background).
+0.5  M MDH was incubated in pre-warmed buffer D at the indicated pH in the absence or presence of 12.5  M HdeB for 360 sec at 43ºC.
+The pH of the samples was then raised to pH 7 (as indicated by the asterisk) by addition of 0.16 – 0.34 volume 2 M unbuffered K2HPO4, MDH aggregation was measured for an additional 440 sec by monitoring light scattering at 350 nm at neutral pH (blue background).
 Figure is modified from Dahl et al. 10.
 This research was originally published in the Journal of Biological Chemistry.
 Dahl JU, Koldewey P, Salmon L, Horowitz S, Bardwell JC, Jakob U. HdeB functions as an acid-protective chaperone in bacteria.
 J Biol Chem.
 2015, 290(1):65-75. doi: 10.1074/jbc.M114.612986.
 Copyright the American Society for Biochemistry and Molecular Biology.

 Figure 2.
 Detection of complex formation between HdeB and unfolded LDH at pH 4 by analytical ultracentrifugation.
-3 &#181;M LDH was incubated in the presence of a 10-molar excess HdeB in buffer D (150 mM KHPO4, 150 mM NaCl) for 15 min at 41&#176;C at either pH 7 (green line) or pH 4 (black line).
-For comparison, LDH alone (blue line) or HdeB alone (red line) were incubated for 15 min at 41&#176;C at pH 4.
+3 M LDH was incubated in the presence of a 10-molar excess HdeB in buffer D (150 mM KHPO4, 150 mM NaCl) for 15 min at 41ºC at either pH 7 (green line) or pH 4 (black line).
+For comparison, LDH alone (blue line) or HdeB alone (red line) were incubated for 15 min at 41ºC at pH 4.
 Analytical ultracentrifugation sedimentation velocity was used to determine the stoichiometry of HdeB, LDH, and the complex formed between HdeB and LDH at different pH conditions.
 Note that ~40% LDH aggregated prior to the first scan when incubated at pH 4 and in the absence of HdeB (as noted in the upper right corner).
 Shown is a sedimentation coefficient distribution plot (c(s)) analyzed using the program SEDFIT.
 Letters indicate the respective oligomeric state of LDH or HdeB, respectively: HdeBD, HdeB dimer; LDHM, LDH monomer, LDHT, LDH tetramer; HdeB-LDHC, HdeB-LDH complex.
 Figure is modified from Dahl et al. 10.
 This research was originally published in the Journal of Biological Chemistry.
 Dahl JU, Koldewey P, Salmon L, Horowitz S, Bardwell JC, Jakob U. HdeB functions as an acid-protective chaperone in bacteria.
 J Biol Chem.
 2015, 290(1):65-75. doi: 10.1074/jbc.M114.612986.
 Copyright the American Society for Biochemistry and Molecular Biology.

 Figure 3.
 HdeB facilitates the refolding of acid denatured MDH to an enzymatically active state.
-1 &#181;M MDH was incubated in buffer D at the indicated pH for 1 h at 37 &#176;C in the absence or presence of 25 &#181;M HdeB.
-Then, the temperature was shifted to 20&#176;C for 10 min before the samples were neutralized to pH 7 by the addition of 0.5 M Na2HPO4.
-Aliquots were taken after 2 h of incubation at 20&#176;C and assayed for MDH activity.
+1 M MDH was incubated in buffer D at the indicated pH for 1 h at 37ºC in the absence or presence of 25 M HdeB.
+Then, the temperature was shifted to 20ºC for 10 min before the samples were neutralized to pH 7 by the addition of 0.5 M Na2HPO4.
+Aliquots were taken after 2 h of incubation at 20ºC and assayed for MDH activity.
 MDH activity upon neutralization in the absence (white bars) or presence of HdeB (black bars) is shown.
 Standard deviation derived from at least 3 independent measurements is shown.
 Figure is modified from Dahl et al. 10.
 This research was originally published in the Journal of Biological Chemistry.
 Dahl JU, Koldewey P, Salmon L, Horowitz S, Bardwell JC, Jakob U. HdeB functions as an acid-protective chaperone in bacteria.
 J Biol Chem.
 2015, 290(1):65-75. doi: 10.1074/jbc.M114.612986.
 Copyright the American Society for Biochemistry and Molecular Biology.